Visit Galicia - places to visit and tourist information

 Old town of Santiago de Compostela

-The Roman Walls of Lugo _ these walls built in the 3rd century have survived intact and are the best example of late Roman fortifications in western Europe.
+The Roman Walls of Lugo built in the 3rd century have survived intact and are the best example of late Roman fortifications in western Europe.

 Museums in Galicia